hppedeaf/Camera-Animation-Hppe-Docs/docs/FAQ.md

 (TLTD?? okay, here the short version)
 - Get prefab and drag,
 - drop on your avatar
-- select CA Target to move near your index finger tip
+- select Hand Waypoints to move near your index finger tip
 - upload. done. ❤️

 <p></p>If you still don't understand, Please check the [Installation](Installations/Standard).
 There will be some videos that shows you how.